larammerce/docs/8.x/theme-development/articles.md

 Well, if you are with Larammerce, you can see how articles are displayed on a theme.

-For the Larammerce system to be able to create a magazine for you, you **must** add three files to the system to make the system work properly.
-The file names are as follows:
+For the Larammerce system to be able to create a magazine for you, you **must** introduce **three** files to the system to make the system work properly.
+The files include the following:

 **1.** List of categories

 **2.** List of blog posts

 **3.** Single post blog

+For example, **to display a list of article categories**, you must add a `blog-categories.blade.php` file to the system using the `./deploy.sh` command.

 In the template directory below you will see the files `blog-categories.blade.php`, `blog-list.blade.php`, and `blog-single.blade.php` are placed.